-A Decommissioning Plan may be required as part of a Renewable Energy System Permit, as outlined below:
+A Decommissioning Plan shall be required as outlined below:

-1. For Small Solar Energy Systems less than 40 kW, which do not require a Conditional Use Permit, a decommissioning plan will not be required.

-2. For Large Solar Energy Systems greater than 40 kW that require a CUP, and all systems more than 40 kW, a decommissioning plan will be included as part of the application requirements, and shall consist of the following:
+- 1. For Small Solar Energy Systems less than 40 kW, which do not require a Conditional Use Permit, a decommissioning plan may not be required. - 2.
+For Large Solar Energy Systems greater than 40 kW that require a CUP, and all systems more than 40 kW, a decommissioning plan will be included as part of the application requirements, and shall consist of the following: - a.

-a.
 Outline of the anticipated means and cost of removing the system at the end of its serviceable life or upon its becoming a discontinued use.
 The cost estimates shall be made by a competent party, such as a professional engineer, a contractor capable of decommissioning or a person with suitable expertise or experience with decommissioning.
 The plan shall also identify the financial resources that will be available to pay for the decommissioning and removal of the system.

-b.
-Decommissioning of the system must occur within sixty (60) days from either the end of the system's serviceable life; or when the system becomes a discontinued use.
+- b.
+Decommissioning of the system must occur within sixty (60) days from either the end of the system's serviceable life; or when the system becomes a discontinued use. - c.

-c.
 Decommissioning shall consist of the following: